akalmykov/wp-content-copy-protection/readme.txt

 The pro version includes advanced image protection (making it near impossible for a user to copy/steal your images), RSS feed protection against content scraping software/autoblogs and, backend admin switches.

+= The plugin causes conflict with theme appearance/customization. =

+We are aware of the issue and are currently working on a fix.
+While we work on this, please use [this solution](http://wordpress.org/support/topic/the-plugin-interferes-theme-customisation?replies=2#post-5479857) to bypass the problem.

 == Changelog ==